mprevot/ReviewNdepend/README.md

 ## Conclusion

+To answer to my inital question, I concluded that my ViewModel class was fine with its many methods, but it would be improved by decoupling even more certain features that deserved to be part of another class, and using a container would be the best design.
+And I would remove responsabilities from the ViewModel at the same time.
+There was no way I could see that with only VS and Resharper.

 Ndepend is very powerful, very much customizable, and very much lightweight unlike resharper, which is appreciable.
 The UI has recently improved, though Ndepend requires some time to learn what we need and how to use it, hopefully Ndepend's website is clear and full featured, as well as its Pluralsight formation that I recommend for a quickstart.

 Potential of Ndepend is quite huge, and it will require some time and practice to get the best of it.

-I believe that the biggest expectable next feature of Ndepend is (guided, semi) automation of code refactoring, which would be an extremely exciting evolution of Ndepend.
+Ndepend's audience is definitely middle-senior, lead, architects, as well as more business close people.

+Ndepend is definitely a  companion to-have for serious software engineering.

 ## Ideas of future evolution of Ndepend

 ### Automation on code refactoring

-I would love to be able to ask to Ndepend to (semi-)automatically refactor my code to solve the bad metrics and improve the code.
-Actually it eventually goes beyond refactoring when the architecture is changed, and refactoring is not supposed to affect the architecture.
+The one wicked ~~missing~~ coming feature is to be able to ask to Ndepend to (guidedly, semi) automatically refactor my code to solve the bad metrics and improve the code.
+Actually it eventually goes beyond refactoring when the architecture is changed, since refactoring is not supposed to affect the architecture.
+In several cases, there is no automation, the engineer need to decide and craft.

-The power of Resharper is to be present to the developer as we write the code.

 ### Real-time local metrics

+Or Real-time and local metrics updates.
 Let's say I'm working on a specific type or function.
 I'm might find useful to have real-time updated metrics about my code and its integration with the rest of the project.
-Hence I would have local metrics about the just written code, in the context of more global metrics.
+Hence I would have local metrics about the code just written, in the context of more global metrics.
 That would be funny, and closer to the writter than to the architect; which make sense since the trend is to have scrum practices and flatter responsibilities and hierarchy.

-### More interactivity

-The UXUI is a bit clumsy-heavy when it's about navigating among rules.
-There was definitely improvements with 2017.3, getting closer to the user with guiding messages.

-I wish I could remove the sound (or customize it).

-I wish my rules were remembered, after restart of VS.

 ### Market place of rules and code crafting